 One of the biggest fears of any beginning worm farmer is the fear of their worms leaving the bin all at once.
 Can you imagine coming home to a mass exodus of 50,000 red worms crawling all over your kitchen floor?!
+Don’t worry, you can keep composting worms from leaving the bin!

 The reality is that there is a VERY slim chance of this ever happening.
 If you follow good worm composting practices it will never happen.
 This article will teach you how to keep composting worms from leaving the bin.